-There’s no denying that Moto Guzzi make a beautiful motorcycle, but in the custom world everything can be improved upon.
+There’s no denying that Moto Guzzi makes a beautiful motorcycle, but in the custom world, everything can be improved upon.
 When it comes to building custom Moto Guzzi Cafe Racers it seems one German company has it down to a fine art.
-These are the works of Axel Budde and his Kaffe Maschine workshop.
+These are the works of Axel Budde and his Kaffee Maschine workshop.

-Kaffe Maschine will take your classic V2 engined Moto Guzzi and convert it in to a stunning street or track ready Cafe Racer.
-Using one off and custom made parts designed and handcrafted in their own workshop they have created a series of stunning Cafe Racers for their clients.
+Kaffee Maschine will take your classic V2 engined Moto Guzzi and convert it into a stunning street or track-ready Cafe Racer.
+Using one-off and custom made parts designed and handcrafted in their own workshop they have created a series of stunning Cafe Racers for their clients.
 Best of all this is all done under the guidance of the owners, matching their style and performance wishes while following their own basic Cafe Racer formula – optimise performance/optimise suspension/reduce technical aspects/create pure riding machines.

 Machine 1: Based on a Moto Guzzi Le Mans 4, 1040ccm V2 engine, power upgraded to 90bhp, 102NM, dry weight of 191kg.

 Machine 2: Based on a Moto Guzzi Le Mans 2 frame with Moto Guzzi Le Mans 4 engine and transmission, tuned by HTMoto, Engine 1040ccm V2, power 95bhp, dry weight 173kg